ClearBlade/one-way-sync/Readme.md

 This package must be configured with the following assets:

+-   The [ClearBlade library](https://github.com/ClearBlade/native-libraries/blob/master/clearblade.md) must be imported as a dependency of each code service.
 -   A [shared cache](https://docs.clearblade.com/v/4/shared_cache/) must be created in order to allow for checking if an edge is connected or disconnected from the platform.
 The default name is `edgeDataSharedCache` but the name can be configured with the `cacheName` parameter.
 -   A [collection](https://docs.clearblade.com/v/4/collections/) must be created in order to store a queue of messages if an edge is disconnected from the platform.
 The default name is `edge_relay_cache` but the name can be configured with the `cacheName` parameter.
 -   Two [triggers](https://docs.clearblade.com/v/4/code/#triggers) must be created in order to toggle the edge connected/disconnected variable in the shared cache.